ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/ipa-server-provisioning/README.md

 # IPA server provisioning
+>✅ This template can be safely applied from any local work environment, even running outside an EWC tenancy's private network.

 IPA (acronym for identity, policy and audit) and its open-source implementation [FreeIPA](https://www.freeipa.org/page/Main_Page), serve both as a user management system and as your internal DNS nameserver.